 '''

-MainUserAnalysis -e MBS42 1000

-Input MBS42 (-e)

-output MBS42_XXXEvent.root disabled

-process 1000 events

-auto save file: MBS42 AS.root

-GO4-> Welcome to Go4 Analysis Framework Release v2.6-0 (build 20600) ! <GO4

-GO4-> Create factory Factory <GO4

-Analysis: Create MBS event server input MBS42

-GO4-> Analysis: Added analysis step Analysis

-<G04

-Main: starting analysis in batch mode ...

-GO4-> Opening AutoSave file MBS42 AS.root , UPDATE mode <GO4

-GO4-> Analysis LoadObjects: Loading from autosave file MBS42 AS.root

-<G04

-TXXXParam Par1 updated from auto save file

-TXXXControl Control updated from auto save file

-TXXXControl: Histogram filling enabled

-GO4-> AutoSave file MBS42 AS.root was closed. <GO4

-Factory: Create input event for MBS
+GO4-> Factory: Create input event for MBS

+Event MbsEvent-10-1 has source /GSI/lea/gauss.lmd class: TGo4MbsFile

-Factory: Create event processor XXXProc
+GO4-> Factory: Create event processor XXXProc

 TXXXProc: Create instance XXXProc

 TXXXControl: Histogram filling enabled

-TXXXProc: Restored histograms from autosave
+TXXXProc: Produce histograms

-TXXXProc: Restored conditions from autosave
+TXXXProc: Produce conditions

+TXXXProc: Create condition

-TXXXProc: Restored pictures from autosave
+TXXXProc: Produce pictures

-Factory: Create output event XXXEvent
+GO4-> Factory: Create output event XXXEvent

 TXXXEvent: Create instance XXXEvent

+Event XXXEvent has source XXXProc class: TXXXProc

 GO4-> AnalysisStepManager -- Initializing EventClasses done.

-<G04

-G04-> Analysis BaseClass -- Initializing EventClasses done. <G04
+GO4-> Analysis BaseClass -- Initializing EventClasses done.

 TXXXAnalysis: PreLoop

+Input file: gauss.lmd

+DISK

+Tapelabel:

+UserName:

+goofy

+RunID:

+Explanation:

+Comments:

-GO4-> Analysis Implicit Loop for 1000 cycles is starting... <GO4
+GO4-> Analysis loop is starting...

+TXXXProc: Skip trigger event

-First event #: -1926055269
+First event #: 1

-GO4-> Analysis Implicit Loop has finished after 1000 cycles. <GO4
+GO4-> End of event source TGo4MbsFile:

+/GSI/lea/gauss.lmd -I-f evt: no more event

 TXXXAnalysis: PostLoop

-Last event #: -1926053525 Total events: 1000
+Last event #: 16605 Total events: 16605

+GO4-> Go4 EventEndException appeared after 0 cycles.

 TXXXAnalysis: Delete instance

-GO4-> Opening AutoSave file MBS42 AS.root , UPDATE mode <GO4
+GO4-> Opening AutoSave file Go4AutoSave.root , RECREATE mode

-GO4-> AutoSave file MBS42_AS.root was closed. <GO4
+GO4-> AutoSave file Go4AutoSave.root was closed.

 TXXXEvent: Delete instance

 TXXXProc: Delete instance

-GO4-> Analysis Step Manager -- Analysis Steps were closed. <GO4
+GO4-> Analysis Step Manager -- Analysis Steps were closed.

 Main: Done!

 '''

-5.4.6 Adapting the example
+4.5.6 Adapting the example

-Creating a new class Provide the definition and implementation files (.h and .cxx) Add class in Go4UserAnalysisLinkDef.h Then make all.
+Creating a new class

+Provide the definition and implementation files (.h and .cxx)

+Add class in Go4UserAnalysisLinkDef.h

+Then make all.

 Most probably you will change TXXXParam to keep useful parameters.

 Then you might change TXXXEvent to represent your event data.

 Keep the Clear() method consistent with the data members!

 Then definitely you will change TXXXProc to create your histograms, conditions, pictures, and finally write your analysis function BuildEvent().

-In TXXXAnalysis there are three more functions which eventually can be useful: UserPreLoop () - called before event loop starts, UserEventFunc() - called after each TXXXProc::BuildEvent(), UserPostLoop () - called after event loop stopped.
-5.5 Example with two steps
+In TXXXAnalysis there are three more functions which eventually can be useful:

-5.5.1 Main program and analysis:
+UserPreLoop () - called before event loop starts,

+UserEventFunc() - called after each TXXXProc::BuildEvent(),

+UserPostLoop () - called after event loop stopped.

+4.6 Example with two steps

-This example on Go4Example2Step contains an unpack step and an analysis step.
+The package \$GO4SYS/Go4Example2Step contains an unpack step and an analysis step.
 It uses some conditions and some parameter objects.
-Step one is reading events from a standard MBS event source filling some histograms and an output event.
+Step one is reading events from a standard MBS event source, preferably the MBS random source, filling some histograms and an output event.
 Step two uses this event as input and fills another output event and some more histograms.
-The analysis processes up to eight long word values from up to two sub events.
-A suited input file can be found on the Go4 web.
-The main program (MainUserAnalysis) can be started from the Go4 GUI (see chapter 6.3, page 45) or by command line:
+The analysis processes up to eight long word values from up to two sub-events.

 The events are read from standard GSI event sources (in the GUI one can switch to MBS or event servers).
 Then the first user event processor is called (Unpack).
 This user event processor fills some histograms and the first user event (unpacked event) from MBS input event.
 Then the second user event processor is called (Analysis).
 This user event processor fills some other histograms and the second user event (calibrated event) from the first event.
-The events from the first and second step can optionally be stored in ROOT files (from GUI).
+The events from the first and second step can optionally be stored in ROOT files (enabled from GUI).
 When a ROOT file with unpacked events exists, the first step can be disabled, and this file can be selected as input for the second step (from GUI).